JoelGetzke/WorkScheduler/README.md

 * That with time and practice I could become a good coder.

 ## Being new to web development I came across some issues you may see obvious such as:
-* Doing 100% of code on my own.
-I seeked out help from instructor, tutuor.
 * Knowing where to start but i finished!
 * getting used to technical concepts on logic
  ## Instalation